201: Rocketship X-M

 A line from the Jackson Browne song “The Load Out.”
 Sample lyrics: “Now we got country and western on the bus/R&B, we got disco in 8-tracks and cassettes in stereo ...”
 Officially known as Stereo 8, 8-track tapes were cassettes of magnetic tape in an infinite loop.
 They were developed in the early 1960s by Bill Lear (of Lear Jet fame) and released in 1964.
 They caught on because, until then, the only means of owning music were vinyl records or cumbersome reel-to-reels, and neither of those were terribly portable.
 They were popular until the mid-1970s when standard compact cassettes finally replaced them as the desired form of totable audio entertainment.
 (Thanks to Russ Jared for information on the song.)

+Riffing on a scene in the 1981 movie Raiders of the Lost Ark, in which adventure-prone archaeologist Indiana Jones, played by Harrison Ford, is teaching at a small college and concludes a class by saying, “Don’t forget—Michaelson, Chapters 4 and 5 for next time.
+And I will be in my office on Thursday, but not Wednesday."
 Leaves of Grass is a collection of poems by Walt Whitman first published in 1855, with subsequent, longer editions published over the next several decades.
 Though regarded today as one of the greatest poetry collections in English literature, it was reviled at the time, and Whitman was fired from his government job after the Secretary of the Interior was offended by its content.
-The bit about the days of the week is a reference to the sometimes arbitrary office hours kept by college professors.
+(Thanks to Jeff Cushenberry for the Raiders reference.)

 Not tonight, dear.
 I’ve got a headache.